erangi/podcasts/index.md

 * [DataNation](https://host.alexmercedpodcast.com/series/datanation/) - Various database and data management tools and concepts
 * [Monday Morning Data Chat](https://podcasters.spotify.com/pod/show/ternary-data) - Interviews about various data and database related topics
 * [Drill to Detail](https://www.rittmananalytics.com/drilltodetail/) - Interviews about BI, analytics, and big data
-* [Hubert's Podcast](https://hubertdulay.substack.com/podcast) - Interviews about various data and database related topics.
-Sound quality is poor, which can be annoying.
+* [Hardware-Conscious Data Processing](https://www.tele-task.de/series/1503/) - Recording of an in-person academic course.
+The video format is better, but it's available as a podcast too.
+I only listed to it, and not all lectures were suitable for audio-only format.
+However, the lecturer is very good and the audio quality is excellent.

 ### Generic but data-heavy
 * [Yet Another Infra Deep Dive](https://podcasters.spotify.com/pod/show/yet-another-infra) - Deep dives into infra topics.
 I wish the "yet another" part were true - not enough such deep dives...
 * [Developer Voices](https://pod.link/developer-voices) - Interviews with devs about their projects.
 Many are data-related and go deep, hence of interest (to me).
+Kris Jenkins, the host, is one of my favorits.
 * [Software Huddle](http://softwarehuddle.com/) - Interviews about various topics, many data related, goes into the details.
 * [Orchestrate all the Things](https://linkeddataorchestration.com/orchestrate-all-the-things/podcast/) - Interviews about data-related systems.